hananeGrissette/Datasets-for-online-biomedical-WSD/README.md

    </tr>
    </table>

-<h4> Code Python for gathering this data and Jupyter Notebook example</h4>
+<h4>Python Code for gathering this data and Jupyter Notebook example</h4>